Toloka/docs/en/guide/concepts/goldenset.md

 ## When to use {#when-use}

-Use control tasks to assign a [skill](../../glossary.md#skill) to Tolokers based on their responses and [ban](../../glossary.md#banning-tolokers) Tolokers who submit incorrect responses.
+Use control tasks to assign a [skill](../../glossary.md#skill) to Tolokers based on their task responses and [ban](../../glossary.md#banning-tolokers) Tolokers who submit incorrect task responses.

 Don't use it if:

-- You have a lot of response options.
+- You have a lot of task response options.
 - Tolokers need to attach a file to their assignment.
 - Tolokers need to transcribe text.
 - Tolokers need to select objects in a photo.
-- Tasks don't have a correct or incorrect response.
+- Tasks don't have a correct or incorrect task response.
 For example: “Which image do you like best?” or “Choose the page design option that you like best”.

 ## How to configure {#rule-golden}